Coming Full Circle

 Myles: Right!
 Doctors are supposed to have their patients tested four times a year.
 The motivating question is: given a data set indicating referrals from a doctor to a clinic for testing, how close to four times a year are doctors in the US getting?

-Moravian College: How does it feel to know you’re going to be applying your computer science skills to something that will affect real lives?
+Moravian University: How does it feel to know you’re going to be applying your computer science skills to something that will affect real lives?

 Megan: Having the experience last summer shined light on it for me: you can actually make an impact.
 I never thought I could do something like that with CS.